Surrey’s Historic Stewart Farm

 TIP #3: If you like historic places like Stewart Farm, then other attractions you might enjoy include the Roedde House Museum in Vancouver, London Heritage Farm in Richmond, Haney House in Maple Ridge, Mackin House in Coquitlam and Kilby Farm in the Fraser Valley.

-Click City of Surrey for more information on Stewart Farm.
+Click City of Surrey for more information about Stewart Farm.

 See our article about Elgin Heritage Park for further details about the park.